weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ## Deploying the _'Hello, Weave!'_ Service ##

-Next, build an Apache webserver container images and use Weave to run  it.
+Next, build an Apache webserver container image and use Weave to run it.

 On `weave-gs-01` run